Deltares/iMOD-Documentation/docs/qgis_user_manual.rst

 The functionality of each component is explained below.

 #.
 The top bar
-    * "From map" lets you draw a line on the map, along which a cross-section will be drawn.
+    * "Select location" lets you draw a line on the map, along which a cross-section will be drawn.
+      Left-click to start and to stop drawing a line.
+Right-click to stop the selection.
     * When the "Dynamic resolution" checkbox option is switched on, the amount of points along which data is sampled for the plot is set to a fixed number and resolution varies.